 Numerous national organizations have recognized Rush for the quality of care we provide.

-U.S. News & World Report: Eight Rush specialties ranked among the best
+U.S. News & World Report: Five Rush specialties ranked among the best

 Centers for Medicare and Medicaid Services: five-star rating

-The Leapfrog Group: top rating for patient safety
+The Leapfrog Group: top ratings for patient safety

 The National Committee for Quality Assurance: Patient-Centered Medical Home